timescale/docs.timescale.com-content/tutorials.md

 ### Integrating with other products

-- **[Migrate from InfluxDB with Outflux][Outflux]**: Use our open-source migration tool to transfer your data from InfluxDB to TimescaleDB.
+- **[Setup Timescale and Prometheus][prometheus-setup]**: Setup Prometheus to store long-term metrics data in TimescaleDB.
+- **[Visualize Prometheus long-term metrics using Grafana][prometheus-grafana]**: Build visualizations in Grafana to obtain insight into your long-term Prometheus metrics stored in TimescaleDB.
+- **[Setup a Prometheus endpoint to monitor Timescale Cloud][prometheus-tsc-endpoint]**: Configure Prometheus to collect monitoring data about your Timescale Cloud instance.
 - **[Prometheus adapter][]**: Integrate TimescaleDB with Prometheus monitoring for scalability and SQL powers.
 - **[Collecting metrics with Telegraf][Telegraf Output Plugin]**: Collecting metrics with the PostgreSQL and TimescaleDB output plugin for Telegraf.
 - **[Visualizing Data with Grafana][grafana]**: Visualize time-series data with this primer on getting started with Grafana.
 - **[Visualize Time-Series Data using Tableau][Tableau]**: Learn how to configure Tableau to connect to TimescaleDB and visualize your time-series data.
+- **[Migrate from InfluxDB with Outflux][Outflux]**: Use our open-source migration tool to transfer your data from InfluxDB to TimescaleDB.

 ### Additional resources